 It can be dangerous to give too much enoximone.

-If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (call 111 in England and Scotland; 111 or 0845 4647 in parts of Wales) or take your child to hospital.
 Have the medicine or packaging with you if you telephone for advice.